Planetable/Planet/README.md

 git lfs install
 ```

+[GitHub Desktop](https://desktop.github.com) has built-in Git LFS support, so we recommend using it to check out the project if you are unsure about the installation status of Git LFS.

 If Kubo binaries are only 133 bytes on disk, please ensure you have activated git-lfs for the project folder.

 A `pre-commit.sh` script is provided in the `git-hooks` folder for sync build number with git commits count.